QuiltKeeperStudio

 Cutting guide

-These create 4 HST units that trim to 3.5" unfinished.
+These create 4 HST units.
+Cut oversized and trim each to exactly 4½" unfinished.

 Sizing formula: Finished block size ÷ 2 = unfinished unit size